Strike grips Myanmar, anti-coup protesters defy junta's lethal warning

 “We stand with the people of Burma,” he said.

-Britain, Germany, Japan and Singapore have also condemned the violence and U.N.
-Secretary-General Antonio Guterres said lethal force was unacceptable.
+Britain, Germany, Japan and Singapore have also condemned the violence, while U.N.
+Secretary-General Antonio Guterres again urged Myanmar’s military to halt repression immediately.

+“Release the prisoners.
+End the violence.
+Respect human rights, and the will of the people expressed in recent elections,” Guterres said at the U.N.
+Human Rights Council in Geneva.

 U.N special rapporteur on human rights to Myanmar, Tom Andrews, said he was deeply concerned by the junta’s warning to protesters.